 I am not a cricket fan, I have spent many afternoons listening to the seemingly endless cricket matches my husband watches on the telly.
 Having said that, I have always fancied watching a live match though.
 I imagined with a picnic in hand the atmosphere would be very different to the boring stuff on TV.
-When 1st Central asked me to come to the Sussex Cricket Ground in Hove to watch a game as a family I was exited but also a little sceptical.
+When 1st Central asked me to come to the Sussex Cricket Ground in Hove to watch a game as a family I was excited but also a little sceptical.
 It’s not easy to entertain a six year old for a few hours in a confined space!

 So, this is how we got on

 The grounds had a brilliant atmosphere.
 We sat in the dedicated family area which was simply a raised grass bank, so no worrying about kids falling down steps and the like.
 Right behind us was also the “Famzone” where my son had a go at batting himself in a simulator.
-Although he asked to have a go, he was very shy when his turn came, so one of the staff simply grabbed him and helped him hitting the ball.
+Although he asked to have a go, he was very shy when his turn came, so one of the staff simply grabbed him and helped him hit the ball.
 He really took his time to find out his name and show him exactly how it’s done.
 He genuinely cared that he had a good time and picked up on him being a little worried straight away.
 It was great to see the passion to teach the next generation and how confident he made my son feel.
 When he finished my son gave his new friend a high five and came out beaming!

 As well as the batting simulator, there was a balloon artist making balloon animals on request, and free face painting.
 Most of the kids enjoyed having sharks drawn on their arms.
 Not my son, he went for the full-face green monster! 🙂